Last Updated on

 Table of Contents

 Upwork was born in 2015 as a result of an Elance and O-desk merger in 2013.
 Its headquarters are in California, USA and it is currently the biggest global freelance platform that aims to connect businesses and skilled professionals.
 The platform currently has 12 million registered freelancers.
 In September 2018, Upwork reportedly had 34.76 million visitors each month proving its popularity.
-In fact 30% fortune 500 enterprises use Upwork.
+In fact 30% fortune 500 enterprises use Upwork to hire freelancers.

 Fiverr was founded by Shai Wininger and Micha Kaufman in 2010 with the aim to provide an online platform where freelancers can provide services globally for not less than $5.
 Their headquarters are in Tel Aviv Israel.

-At first, Fiverr was not looked at as a serious platform because it had some weird gigs, but two years after launching, it grew rapidly to the extent of hosting 1.3 million gigs per month.
-Fiverr uses the word ‘gig’ to define a project provided by a freelancer.
+At first, Fiverr marketplace was not looked at as a serious platform because it had some weird gigs, but two years after launching, it grew rapidly to the extent of hosting 1.3 million gigs per month (a large driver of the overall gig economy).
+Fiverr uses the word ‘gig’ to define a project provided by a freelancer for hire.

 When you click on any of the categories above, a list of qualified freelancers for that category will appear.
 Their profiles will provide all the information you need to decide whom to work with.
 For example their hourly rate, number of hours spent on Upwork, their location (for time difference issues) and performance ratings given by past clients.